ImperialCollegeLondon/champ/README.md

 ### Test Deployment

-It's best to first deploy a version of the portal within the OOD development sandbox to allow testing and refinement of the configuration.
+It's best to first deploy a version of CHAMP within the OOD development sandbox to allow testing and refinement of the configuration.
 If you're not familiar with this process its strongly recommended that you follow the [tutorial][] provided by the OOD documentation first.

 [tutorial]: https://osc.github.io/ood-documentation/latest/app-development/tutorials-passenger-apps.html

-When you're ready [clone and setup][] the portal app.
+When you're ready [clone and setup][] CHAMP.
 Some additional configuration is required before the app will run:

 [clone and setup]: https://osc.github.io/ood-documentation/latest/app-development/tutorials-passenger-apps/ps-to-quota.html#clone-and-setup